bobnik/escape-rooms/README.md

 &mdash; Becca and Bob

 ## Escape Rooms
-This is the Github repository containing the source files for the Online Escape site.
+This is the Github repository containing the source files for Online Escapes.
 You are free to use and modify these files as per the license below.

-Go here for the [Online Escapes](https://bobnik.github.io/escape-rooms/) site.
+Visit [Online Escapes](https://bobnik.github.io/escape-rooms/) to see the live site.

 ## License
 <div class="mt-3">